Trip from Nice To Monaco Monte-Carlo

 The ticket for our Trip from Nice to Monaco pays mainly for your tour guide that will spend 3 to 4 hours with you in the Principality of Monaco.
 Additionally, the price includes the train ticket from Nice's main train station to Monaco Monte-Carlo train station and an open return ticket back to Nice.
 (This applies only to tickets with transfer between Nice and Monaco.)
 That means that after the tour, you are free to stay in Monaco and come back with your train ticket whenever you want to.

 Yes, this is absolutely possible.
 If you wish to join us in Monaco, you need to purchase the option without transfer between Nice and Monaco.
-The meeting point will be in front of the Casino Monaco Monte-Carlo at 10h55 (10:55AM).
+The meeting point will be near the Pont Sainte Devote, Bus Stop, 98000, Monaco at 11h00 (11:00AM).
 The price will be 39€.

 No. Since there is a limited space and we need to buy the train tickets, we need to know the exact number of participants for every tour.
 Therefore, it is crucial for you to book if you want to join our Monaco tour.